safespring/docs/content/backup/performance/first-backup.md

 The `dsmc selective` command:

-- Will back up the files that you explicitly select, regardless if they exist on the backup server or not.
+- Will back up the files that you explicitly select, regardless if they already exist on the backup server or not.
 - Will obey the include/exclude rules in dsm.sys (or dsm.opt on Windows).

 Unlike incremental backups, the client does not